58th Infantry Regiment (United States): History

 By 1974 the 1st Battalion, 58th infantry was a mechanized infantry battalion assigned to the 197th Infantry Brigade (Separate) at Fort Benning, Georgia.
 The brigade was reorganizing as a separate mechanized infantry brigade with a go to war mission as the XVIII Airborne Corps heavy force package.
 During the period 1973-77 the battalion supported several important Army modernization initiatives.
 On return from three months of gunnery and maneuver training in 1976 at McGregor Range in New Mexico (the brigade and battalion had previously deployed from Kelley Hill Barracks at Ft.
-Benning, Georgia to Eglin Air Force Base, Florida for a several week joint exercise), deployed Companies A and B for four months in support of the MICV (Mechanized Infantry Combat Vehicle) Developmental/Operational Tests 1 and 2.
-The MICV later became the Bradley Infantry Fighting Vehicle and the Tests also deployed the MILEs systems with their sensors, laser weapons effect systems and other force on force technologies later deployed to Ft.
-Irwin and the National Training Center.
+Benning to Eglin Air Force Base, Florida for a several week joint exercise), deployed Companies A and B for four months in support of the MICV (Mechanized Infantry Combat Vehicle) Developmental/Operational Tests 1 and 2.

+The MICV later became the Bradley Infantry Fighting Vehicle and the Tests also deployed the MILEs systems with their sensors, laser weapons effect systems and other force on force technologies later deployed to Fort Irwin and the National Training Center.
 Company A was assigned a tank platoon and additional tank section from 2d Battalion, 69th Armor.
 The company then trained and validated as a unit capable of replicating a Soviet motorized rifle battalion.
 Company B formed MICV configured platoons along with its M113A1 equipped platoons to operate as a U.S. ground force against a Soviet ground force.
-The two companies were deployed almost continuously for four months in the Turrentine Range Area and other locations on Ft.
-Benning performing one force on force exercise after another to develop data that eventually led to the deployment of the Bradley Fighting vehicle to the Army.
+The two companies were deployed almost continuously for four months in the Turrentine Range Area and other locations on Fort Benning performing one force on force exercise after another to develop data that eventually led to the deployment of the Bradley Fighting vehicle to the Army.

 At the time Company A was an over-strength company of some 220 men (the then-MTOE authorized 187 men) having also been selected as a unit that would retrain NCOs in over strength MOSs as infantry NCOs.
 A provisional 4th mechanized infantry platoon was formed.
-This additional platoon with the three tank sections allowed the company to render a Soviet motorized rifle battalion footprint during the force on force exercises of the tests.
+This additional platoon with the three tank sections allowed the company to render a Soviet motorized rifle battalion footprint during the force-on-force exercises of the tests.
 All of this work made important contributions to the Army's highly effective heavy force capabilities that deployed in the two following Iraq Wars.